 “That’s 100,000 jobs, that’s 100,000 veterans and spouses who will have the security of a paycheck and a good career,” the first lady continued.
 “That’s thousands of families that can rest just a little bit easier every night.”

 Obama said the hiring pledge, including 5,000 positions for wounded warriors, came from two organizations: the International Franchising Association and the Military Spouse Employment Partnership.
-Companies such as The UPS Store, Microsoft, Home Depot and Citi are examples of businesses participating in the pledge.
+Companies such as UPS, Microsoft, Home Depot and Citi are examples of businesses participating in the pledge.

 “Companies large and small have stepped up to hire, retain and train our veterans and military spouses,” Obama said.
 “Every week, someone new is getting involved.
 Every day, we’re gaining more and more momentum.”

 She pointed out that the announcement today, part of the Chamber’s “Hiring Our Heroes” event, is intended to be complimentary to steps that her husband, President Barack Obama, is taking to aid unemployed veterans, including a measure that passed in the Senate this afternoon, but has yet to pass the House of Representatives.

 “In the American Jobs Act, he proposed tax credits for businesses that hire unemployed veterans or wounded warriors.
 This proposal is in front of Congress right now.
 They’re voting this afternoon, and I want to urge Congress to act on behalf of our heroes,” she said.
 “Each of these steps is going to make a real difference, not just for a veteran, but also for your businesses, and more importantly, for this entire nation.”

 The first lady said the pledge “isn’t about making headlines” but rather ”upholding our sacred duty to our veterans and their families.”